brutasse/graphite-api/docs/index.rst

 Graphite-API is an alternative to Graphite-web, without any built-in dashboard.
-Its role is solely to fetch metrics from a time-series database (whisper, cyanite, etc) and rendering graphs or JSON data out of these time series.
+Its role is solely to fetch metrics from a time-series database (whisper, cyanite, etc.) and rendering graphs or JSON data out of these time series.
 It is meant to be consumed by any of the numerous Graphite dashboard applications.